01

 The Will

-A real, redacted sample showing how to capture your child’s routines, care needs and the people who matter — so any future guardian knows exactly what to do.
+A redacted sample showing how a completed Letter of Intent reads — plus a blank template you can fill in yourself, capturing your child's routines, care needs and the people who matter, so any future guardian knows exactly what to do.

 1